Bone scan

 How the Test is Performed

-If a bone scan is done to see if you have a bone infection, images may be taken shortly after the radioactive material is injected and again 3 to 4 hours later, when it has collected in the bones.
+If a bone scan is done to see if you have a bone infection, images may be taken shortly after the radioactive material is injected and again 3 to 4 hours later, when it has collected in your bones.
 This process is called a 3-phase bone scan.

 The scanning part of the test will last about 1 hour.
 The scanner's camera may move above and around you.
 You may need to change positions.